 Children and Youth

 Afterschool programs provide educational tutoring, field trips, and character building exercises.
-Kids to Kamp during the summer provides 3 hot, nutritious meals, recreational games, field trips, learning activities, educational tutoring, arts and crafts, and so much more.
+Camp + Care during the summer provides 3 hot, nutritious meals, recreational games, field trips, learning activities, educational tutoring, arts and crafts, and so much more.